25 May How To Plan An Epic (Virtual) Wedding (Singapore Edition)

 There might be a way to get married in 2020 after all.

 Thousands of engaged couples were in the midst of preparing for the celebration of their lifetime and then everything came to a halt.
-Some of them are finding creative ways for celebrating their special day online.
+Some of them are finding creative ways to have an epic virtual wedding.

 In some parts of the United States, it is now legal to hold your wedding ceremony virtually via video conferencing!

 Singapore is up next – You are able to get solemnised virtually now!

 For those who have already booked vendors and are able to postpone until next year, this might be the next best option!
 Think about this –